DigitalSlideArchive/HistomicsTK/README.rst

   Run::

-  $ python -m pip install histomicstk large-image-source-tiff large-image-source-openslide
+  $ python -m pip install histomicstk[all] large-image-source-tiff large-image-source-openslide

 - **As a image-processing task library for HistomicsUI and the Digital Slide Archive**: This allows end users to apply containerized analysis modules/pipelines over the web.
 See the `Digital Slide Archive`_ for installation instructions.